 You are resigning from the position.

 If at any point during your employment you cannot stay with your position (academic or personal conflict) you will need to provide your supervisor with a written letter of resignation.
 It is customary to do this as soon as you know you will not be continuing with the position.
-Standard practice notifies the employer at least 2 weeks in advance.
+Standard practice is to notify the employer at least 2 weeks in advance.
 If that is not possible, please try your best to give as much advance notice as possible.

 You want to get another job.